 They contain zero cholesterol and fat, and high levels of protein, fiber, vitamin A, C, K, B6, niacin, thiamin, copper, riboflavin, potassium, magnesium, etc.

-Mushrooms are a great food choice if you like to boost your protein intake, especially the maitake, reishi, shiitake, and cordycep varieties.
+Mushrooms are a great food choice if you like to boost your protein intake, especially the maitake, reishi, shiitake, and cordyceps varieties.
 They are low in calories and have a low glycemic index.
-On the other hand, they are high in protein, selenium, copper, vitamin B2 and vitamin B5.
+On the other hand, they are high in protein, selenium, copper, vitamin B2, and vitamin B5.

 One rat study showed that mushrooms help improve lipid and reduce glucose levels in animals with diabetes.
 Also, they have anti-inflammatory properties which help reduce inflammation in the body, thus reduce the risk of cardiovascular disease and diabetes.

-Also, they are loaded with antioxidants which help prevent premature aging.
+Also, they are loaded with antioxidants that help prevent premature aging.

-They support the heart and brain function, improve skin health, fight inflammation, improve the bone structure, and reduce the lipid profile.
+They support heart and brain function, improve skin health, fight inflammation, improve bone structure, and reduce the lipid profile.

 One animal study suggests that Brussel sprouts can improve diabetic neuropathy and reduce the hyperglycemic effect.
 You can roast them with a pinch of salt and some oil.

-This vegetable is relatively low in calories and moderate in carbs.
+This vegetable is relatively low in calories and moderates in carbs.
 It’s fat-free but rich in protein, antioxidants, iron, calcium, B vitamins, vitamin K, potassium, magnesium, phosphorus, and zinc.